cterdam/dotfiles/README.md

   - To install, after decompressing, drag all subfolders of the `OpenType` folder to Font Book.

-- In the Mac terminal, type `git` to trigger downloading developer tools.
+- In terminal, run `xcode-select --install` to download developer tools.

 - Log in to [Github](https://github.com/) and follow its [tutorial][GHSSH] to set up a new SSH key.